NauticalAnalysis/NauticalAnalysis.github.io/README.md

 # Hello, I'm Christian Arlington
 <a href="https://linkedin.com/in/christian-arlington-136695239/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+Certified IT Security Analyst with expertise in data protection, compliance, and technical problem-solving.

+[Brief Introduction - Remove this afterwards]

 I am a highly motivated and detail-oriented professional transitioning from business analysis to cybersecurity, leveraging my data interpretation and root cause analysis expertise.
 With a strong business process optimization and data analysis background, I am now dedicated to safeguarding consumer and corporate data through proactive security measures.
 Passionate about protecting people, I am eager to align my skills with the organization’s mission to secure its digital assets and enhance its cybersecurity defenses.

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]